 Admitted students are classified as "Regular," "Special," "Transfer," "Visiting Student," or "Auditor."
 See below for descriptions and requirements particular to each of these classifications.
-Lincoln Law School of San Jose has the responsibility not admit any student who is obviously unqualified or who does not appear to have a reasonable prospect of completing the degree program.
+The Law School has the responsibility not admit any student who is obviously unqualified or who does not appear to have a reasonable prospect of completing the degree program.
 Thus, accepted applicants are those who reasonably appear to be qualified to study law and reasonably appear to be likely to succeed in that study.